sebastianterleira/WisiIndie/README.md

 Thank you for considering contributing to our open source project!
 We appreciate your interest and are excited to have you on board.
 This document outlines the steps you need to follow to contribute to the project effectively.
 Please read the guidelines carefully and feel free to reach out if you have any questions.

+If you have a suggestion that would make this better, please fork the repo and create a pull request.
+You can also simply open an issue with the tag "enhancement".
+Don't forget to give the project a star!
+Thanks again!

+1. Fork the Project
+2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the Branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

+<p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Services

 Before getting started, please ensure that you have the following third-party services set up: